gaphor/gaphas/README.txt

  v line item
  v placement tool
  v connection protocol
- v make update cycle independant from render (expose) event.
+ v make update cycle independent from render (expose) event.
     This is something we might do if the response is getting bad.
  ? rotating and shearing for Element items.
     Do we need this?